Ethical Hacking Interview Questions and Answers [2025]

 7. What is a network sniffer?
 How can it be used for ethical hacking?

-A tool called a network sniffer is used to record and examine data packets as they move through a network.
+A network sniffer is used to record and examine data packets as they move through a network.
 It facilitates problem diagnosis, security breach detection, and network traffic monitoring.
 A network sniffer can be employed for ethical hacking in the manner described below:

 1. Traffic Analysis,